-Onshore wind energy and offshore wind energy present similarities and differences.
-Their share of total energy production is steadily rising and at Airpes we have been helping to build wind farms, both on land and at sea, for over 15 years.
-Below we analyze the challenges involved in working in each environment.
+Onshore wind energy and offshore wind energy have similarities and differences.
+Their share of total energy production is steadily rising (in the next five years, wind power capacity is expected to increase by 557 GW).
+At Crosby Airpes, we have been helping to build wind farms, both on land and at sea, for almost 20 years.
+We are going to analyze the challenges involved in working in each environment.

 Onshore and offshore wind energy: growing markets

 Did you know that the average power produced by an onshore wind turbine is between 6 and 7 MW, while offshore wind turbines can reach 10 MW?

 This difference is due to the environment in which the wind farms are located.
 The offshore wind’s speed is higher as there are no natural barriers to stop it, which allows the wind turbines to be bigger.

 Still, the main difference between onshore and offshore energy is their uneven market penetration.

 Both markets are increasing every year, making working on new projects possible, both offshore and onshore.
 What challenges do we face at Crosby Airpes when working on each one?